dmihovch/raspberry-pie/README.md

 This project is a work in progress, and has some limitations that (potentially) won't be able to be circumvented.
 This library should only be used for quick testing or on the go development.

+TODO:

+1. Figure out if it is pixel[y][x] or pixel[x][y]
+2. Simulate segfault on out-of-bounds pixel writes(?(idk if this will be possible))
+3. Refactor so that library functions all start with 'Pie'
+4. Refactor so that the only functions/structs/definitions expose to user are the Libsense-compliant ones
+5. Make a build script that isn't terrible, compiling these programs is annoying
+6. Do some real, honest to god testing
+7. Then do some real, hones to god stress testing